HawgBeat - Dylan Carter continues to get job done for Arkansas

 After throwing 30 pitches Saturday, Carter was the second arm out of the bullpen Sunday after starter Ben Bybee was able to record just two outs in the top of the first.
 Cody Adcock went 3 1/3 innings and gave up just one earned run on a Jim Jarvis solo home run, which prompted the switch to Carter in the top of the fourth.

-Carter proceeded to throw 63 pitches — all of which came after having a ball lined 106 mph off the bat hit his right foot just a few pitches into the outing — to get Arkansas to righty Gage Wood, who closed the final 1 1/3 innings down.
+Carter proceeded to throw 63 pitches — most of which came after having a ball that was 106 mph off the bat hit his right foot just a few pitches into the outing — to get Arkansas to righty Gage Wood, who closed the final 1 1/3 innings down.

 "I told them before the game, I was like 'I feel better today than I did yesterday.
 Give me the ball whenever, and I'll take it however long you need me for,'" Carter said.